D4wnstar/aetherwisp/Meccanica classica/Kinematics/Moment of inertia.md

 $$=J \frac{d\vec{w}}{dt}+\vec{w}\times(J\vec{w})$$
 In the specific case the body axes are equal to the [[base|basis]] in which $J$ is diagonal (i.e. the principal directions of inertia), then we can write
 $$\boxed{\vec{M}=P \frac{d\vec{w}}{dt}+\vec{w}\times(P\vec{w})}$$
-This is called **Euler's equation of motion** and is functionally equivalent to the second [[Cardinal equations of mechanics|cardinal equation of mechanics]].
+This is called **Euler's equation of motion** and is functionally equivalent to the second [[Cardinal equations of mechanics|cardinal equation of mechanics]], with the added benefit that it works even if the frame of reference is rotating (thus non inertial), so long as its axes remain the same as the body axes.